Parks-Bentley Place

 Gustavus Wintermeyer to John A. Bentley

-The Historical Society of Moreau and South Glens Falls has recently published a book of letters from a Civil War solider to John Bentley, who grew up in the Glens Falls area.
+The Historical Society of Moreau and South Glens Falls has recently published a book of letters from a Civil War soldier to John Bentley, who grew up in the Glens Falls area.
 Titled “Dear Friend: Letters from Union Soldier Gustavus Wintermeyer to John A. Bentley”, the book includes thirty letters depicting what military life was like in the 1860s.

 The letters were discovered when a volunteer was transcribing a larger collection of correspondence donated to the Historical Society by the Smith family of South Glens Falls.
 Given the great detail and personal thoughts about the conflict that were included in the letters, volunteer Christine A. Hogan-Kilburn offered to turn the missives into a book that would be used as a fundraiser for Parks-Bentley Place.